 Are you on staff at the same hospitals?

 Yes.
-I continue to have hospital privileges at Northeast Georgia Medical Center.
+I continue to have hospital privileges at Northeast Georgia Medical Center and Northside Hospital.
 Should you be admitted to Northeast Georgia Medical Center, I will care for you during your stay and will assist in the coordination of your inpatient care.
 In the unlikely event you require hospitalization at a hospital in which I do not have hospital privileges; I will be available if necessary to communicate with you and your attending physician(s) to ensure continuity of care.

 Are you at the same office location?